-- Public park or any other As prescribed by the A private park or recreation facility public recreational Director of Parks, would be ancillary to a primary use facility Recreation and and reviewed as part of a Community Services, development proposal.
-The Director based upon nationally of Community Services only reviews recognized standards parks and recreational facilities readily accessible to the public.
-Mixed uses: Sum of the requirements Cross-references process to allow for each use .
-A reduction in parking for land uses in reduction of parking may large development projects that be granted for have different peak parking demand commercial and office times. centers greater than 20 acres, gross area, subject to Section 17.76.070(B).
+Public park or any other public recreational facility Director of Parks, Recreation and Community Services, based upon nationally A private park or recreation facility would be ancillary to a primary use and reviewed as part of a development proposal.
+The Director of Community Services only reviews parks and recreational facilities readily accessible to the public.
+Mixed uses: for each use.
+A reduction of parking may be granted for Cross-references process to allow reduction in parking for land uses in large development projects that have different peak parking demand times.